 Psychological Meaning of Lycopodium clavatum

-The patient who needs Lycopodium has made wrong decisions in his life that he does not want to admit.
+The patient who needs Lycopodium has made wrong decisions that he does not want to admit.
 He probably paid too little attention to his innermost needs and just decided and acted in his “macho” way on everyone’s behalf.
 In this situation, any correction seems to him to be taking on too much blame.
-For this reason, almost his whole life is one stubborn (gout) lie.
+For this reason, his whole life is one stubborn (gout) lie.

 This situation also does not allow for any pleasure in life.
 It is always tiring to have to keep a check on oneself.
 The Lycopodium patient may be stronger and more active than the representatives of other remedies, but the problem of not living out his individual nature is the same.